 - Independently perform verifications and document results in a clear, precise, and complete manner

-- 3+ years of work experience in EMI/EMC requirements and testing
+- 7+ years of E3 work experience, including EMI/EMC requirements, analysis, design, and testing

 - Previous work experience with MIL-STD-461, MIL-STD-464, NASA-STD-4003 documentation

-- Knowledge of in-space EMI/EMC effects.
-This includes: effects of space plasma, charging, grounding, bonding, shielding, design for low radiated emissions, lightning, electromagnetic field coupling, Ohm's law, Maxwell's equations, boundary conditions, image charge/current, and lumped element modeling
+- Knowledge of electromagnetic environmental effects on space vehicles and launch vehicles, including, effects of space plasma, on-orbit charging, triboelectric charging, grounding/bonding/shielding, design for low radiated emissions, HIRF, lightning, electromagnetic field coupling, Maxwell's equations, image charge/current, and lumped element modeling

 - Knowledge of materials and their electrical properties including paint, anodize, magnaplate, nickel plate, alodine, surface finish, electrical conductivity, volume resistivity, surface resistance

-- Demonstrated experience troubleshooting EMI events from system to board level
+- Demonstrated experience troubleshooting EMI/EMC events from board to system level

 - Strong knowledge of plasma/space physics, dielectric breakdown, RF principals, RF engineering

-- Experience preferred in fast-paced work environment with flight hardware
+- Experience preferred in fast-paced work environment with production/flight hardware

 - Able to adapt to constantly changing work assignments